tapio/cotc/content.markdown

     $ git clone git://github.com/tapio/cotc

 ## Compilation ##
 If you wish to compile the game yourself, you need curses (PDcurses on Windows, ncurses on Linux) and Boost headers.
-CMake can be used to build the game, but on Windows, you need to configure it to find PDcurses.
-Normal CMake build procedure is as follows (Linux example):
+You can use CMake to build the game.
+Normal build procedure is as follows (Linux example):

     $ mkdir build && cd build && cmake .. && make && ./CotC